Resources for Hoarding

 I started to find out what I could about the problem, and what can be done to help.
 At the beginning of this process, it was a pretty short reading list.
 Not much research had been conducted, and very few people seemed to have a handle on what might work.

 The International OC Foundation has a site devoted to Hoarding – here.
-You’ll find information, links to online resources and a list of treatment providers.
+You’ll find information, and links to online resources.
 It’s the most comprehensive online source I know of for helping with hoarding.

 I often recommend Digging Out for families who want to learn more about how to support their relative who hoards.